soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 5-105 Exemptions.* ::

-(a) Except as provided in § 5-92, this part does not apply to advertisements printed or packaging material prepared by a manufacturer outside of the City of New York unless such advertisements were requested or ordered by the advertiser located within the City of New York.
+(a) Except as provided in 6 RCNY § 5-92, this part does not apply to advertisements printed or packaging material prepared by a manufacturer outside of the City of New York unless such advertisements were requested or ordered by the advertiser located within the City of New York.

 (b) This part does not apply to advertising placed prior to its effective date, nor, until four months after its effective date, to non-periodical advertising displays in existence and used by the advertiser prior to the effective date.